george24601/notes/java/concurrency/concurrency.md

 Finally, an application can also be both concurrent and parallel, in that it both works on multiple tasks at the same time, and also breaks each task down into subtasks for parallel execution.

 ### synchronized

-A synchronized block in Java is synchronized on some object.

-The synchronized keyword can be used to mark four different types of blocks:

-Instance methods
-Static methods
-Code blocks inside instance methods
-Code blocks inside static methods

 A synchronized instance method in Java is synchronized on the instance (object) owning the method.

 every object has a monitor lock, montiorenter and monitorexit

 Synchronized static methods are synchronized on the class object of the class the synchronized static method belongs to.
 Since only one class object exists in the Java VM per class, only one thread can execute inside a static synchronized method in the same class.

-The object taken in the parentheses by the synchronized construct is called a monitor object.

 1. Mark word in object header,e.g., hashcode, ago, bias, lock tag.
 Object header = mark word + type pointer